stzn/TIL/SwiftDependencyManagement/README.md

 Like the above, we can create several components in the Composition Root.
 The Composition Root isn’t a method or a class, it’s a concept.
 It can be a part of the Main method, or it can span multiple classes, as long as they are all in a single module.

+We should consider separate of concern in the Composition Root as well.

-In addition, we could define Factory to create a proper instance in each module.
-But be careful that we should use it only in the Composition Root.
+For example, we could define Factory to create a proper instance in each module.
+Also, we could Flow(Router/Coordinator) to handle navigation.

+Just be careful that we should use them only in the Composition Root.

 ## Do we need to inject so much dependencies in Composition Root?